visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

     Curve operator.
 The array containing the seed point(s) must begin its name with "Seed Points".

-    * Copy to point list - Copy the points to the point list source (see above).
-This allows the points to be edited.

 Sampling type
 """""""""""""

-For samples taken from a line, circle, plane, sphere or box, there is an option to generate uniform or random samples from the specified region.
-In more
+For samples taken from a geometric object, there is an option to generate uniform or random samples from the specified region.
+Random samples can be reproduced by supplying a random number seed.
-detail:

-Uniform
-    Sample uniformly along the boundary or the interior.

-    * Samples in X - (Default 1) Create N samples along the X axis.
-    * Samples in Y - (Default 1) Create N samples along the Y axis.
-    * Samples in Z - (Default 1) Create N samples along the Z axis.

-Random
-    Sample randomly along the boundary or the interior.

-    * Random number of samples (Default 1).
-    * Random number Seed - (Default 0) ensures that the same set of random samples is taken each time the plot is regenerated.

 Boundary vs Interior Samples
 """"""""""""""""""""""""""""

-Samples from a circle, plane, sphere, or box can be either taken from the boundary, or the interior.
+Samples from a geometric object can be either taken from the boundary, or the interior.
 For example, in the case of a plane sampling source, the samples can either lie along the edges of the planar region, or within the bounded rectangle, as shown below.

+IMAGE HERE

 Field
 """""